TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DependencyInjection/Index.rst

     should not require dependency injection.
 Also, these objects are created by the Extbase persistence layer, which does not support the DI container.
-    There are other possible error cases with classes called from outside of an extension or getting utilized early during the boot process.
-Then it can be necessary to exclude several classes at once with :yaml:`exclude: '../Classes/{Model,Middleware,UserFunc,Api}/*'`
+    There are other possible error cases with classes called from outside of an extension or getting utilized early during the boot process or in complex initialization orders.
+    Then it can be a solution to exclude several classes at once with :yaml:`exclude: '../Classes/{ClassFolder1,ClassFolder2,ClassFolder3,ClassFolder4}/*'`
+    if your classes have contructors which are not based on injectable classes.

 .. _DependencyInjectionArguments: